floodfx/hotdogjs/README.md

 Github repo: [https://github.com/floodfx/hotdogjs](https://github.com/floodfx/hotdogjs)

+**🎁 Feedback is a gift! 🎁**  Please ask questions, report issues, give feedback, etc by [opening an issue](https://github.com/floodfx/hotdogjs/issues).
+I love hearing from you!

 ## How does Hotdogjs work?
 At a high level, LiveViews automatically detect registered events (clicks, form updates, etc.) and routes these events (and metadata) from client to server over a websocket.
 When the server receives an event, it routes it to a developer defined handler which can update the server state and kicks off a re-render.
 The server then calculates a view diff and sends this diff back to the client which is automatically applied to the DOM.